Princess Mathilde Sophie of Oettingen-Spielberg

-Princess Mathilde Sophie of Oettingen-Oettingen and Oettingen-Spielberg (in German: Mathilde Sophie, Prinzessin zu Oettingen-Oettingen und Oettingen-Spielberg; 9 February 1816 – 20 January 1886) was a member of the Princely House of Oettingen-Spielberg and a Princess of Oettingen-Oettingen and Oettingen-Spielberg by birth.

-Through her marriage to Maximilian Karl, 6th Prince of Thurn and Taxis, Mathilde Sophie was also a member of the Princely House of Thurn and Taxis and Princess consort of Thurn and Taxis.
+Princess Mathilde Sophie of Oettingen-Oettingen and Oettingen-Spielberg (German: Mathilde Sophie, Prinzessin zu Oettingen-Oettingen und Oettingen-Spielberg; 9 February 1816 – 20 January 1886) was a member of the princely House of Oettingen-Spielberg by birth.
+Through her marriage to Maximilian Karl, 6th Prince of Thurn and Taxis, she became a member of the House of Thurn and Taxis and served as the princess consort of the house from 1839 until 1871.

 Family

-Mathilde Sophie was the eldest daughter and second-eldest child of Johannes Aloysius III, Prince of Oettingen-Oettingen and Oettingen-Spielberg (1788-1855) and his wife, Princess Amalie Auguste von Wrede (1796-1871), eldest daughter of the Bavarian Generalfeldmarschall, Prince Karl Philipp von Wrede.
+Mathilde Sophie was born on 9 February 1816 in Oettingen, Kingdom of Bavaria, as the eldest daughter and second child of Johannes Aloysius III, Prince of Oettingen-Spielberg, and his wife, Princess Amalie Auguste von Wrede.
+Through her mother, she was a granddaughter of the Bavarian field marshal, Prince Karl Philipp von Wrede.
+She spent her formative youth raised at her family's ancestral Bavarian estates and received a private home education overseen by tutors.

 Marriage and issue

-Mathilde Sophie married Maximilian Karl, 6th Prince of Thurn and Taxis, fourth child of Karl Alexander, 5th Prince of Thurn and Taxis and his wife, Duchess Therese of Mecklenburg-Strelitz, on 24 January 1839 in Oettingen, Kingdom of Bavaria.
+On 24 January 1839, Princess Mathilde Sophie married Maximilian Karl, 6th Prince of Thurn and Taxis in Oettingen.
+She became his second wife following the 1835 death of his first spouse, Baroness Wilhelmine of Dörnberg.

-She was his second wife, as his first spouse, Baroness Wilhelmine of Dörnberg, had died five years earlier, leaving him with four surviving children.
-Together, Princess Mathilde Sophie and Prince Maximilian Karl had twelve children, ten sons and two daughters: